ellaism/meta/README.md

 ## Donations

 Ellaism doesn't have an ICO and is a coin without pre-mine.
 Donations are welcomed to keep those that contributed to the coin rewarded.
-You can find donation addresses to developers and renowned community members [here](https://ellaism.org/donate/).
+You can find donation addresses to developers and community members [here](https://ellaism.org/donate/).
 Send a pull request to the [ellaism.org](https://github.com/ellaism/ellaism.org) repository to request to be added to the donation list.